rainshowerLabs/sothis/README.md

 ###  Why is sothis so slow?

 Sothis uses a lot of JSON-RPC calls.
 This may cause your RPC provider to throttle you.
-It's recommended to use a your own local node.
+It's recommended to use your own local node.
 If using `anvil` make sure you add the `--cups {REALL_HIGH_VALUE}` arg so anvil doesn't throttle itself.

 ### I have a problem with sothis.
 Can devs do something?